 To illustrate what Ordinals are, Daniel Peter, cofounder and CEO of CapsuleNFT, put it this way: "Imagine the one-cent piece you have in your pocket, and put a piece of data on it".
 With Ordinals, the satoshi includes an inscription with the NFT's content, which can be text, a JPEG, an HTML and more.

 Why are they called Digital Artifacts?

 In the Ordinal Theory Handbook, Ordinals are referred to as Digital Artifacts.
 This is because they are the equivalent of physical artifacts.

 Imagine a coin that you've kept safe for years.
 You are its owner, and as long as you keep it safe, no one can take it from you.
 It's complete and has no missing parts, and you are the only one who can change it or dispose of it: you're the only one who can sell, trade or gift it.

 For a digital asset to be a digital artifact, it must be like that coin.

 A digital artifact can have owners, unlike a number (which can't be owned by anyone).
 A digital artifact is "complete" in the sense that its data is kept on-chain, unlike NFTs which point to off-chain content (on IPFS, for example).
+Additionally, an NFT that can't be sold without paying a royalty isn't totally permissionless, thus isn't a digital artifact.
 A digital artifact is uncensorable and immutable, whereas NFT metadata can be updated.

 This definition, for Casey Rodarmor, is intended to reflect what non-fungible tokens should be, sometimes are, and what inscriptions always are.